 There’s still a lot of work to be done, but we can save this animal from extinction with a concerted effort from everyone.

 They are protected by international law, which helps explain why it is no longer hunted for its pelt.
 The illegal trade in pelts shrank to nearly nothing once made unlawful internationally.

 Some countries prohibit hunting entirely, while others limit and license it, and a few offer no protection whatsoever to the cats.

-Expanding reserve areas, increasing the ecological understanding of livestock owners, and putting a profit motive into the cat’s survival by promoting lucrative ecotourism are all currently active methods of helping conserve this large and impressive hunting beast for the future.
+Expanding reserve areas, increasing the ecological understanding of livestock owners, and putting a profit motive into the cat’s survival by promoting lucrative ecotourism are all currently active methods of helping conserve this large and impressive hunting beast.

 Jaguar Conservation Fund

-The Jaguar Conservation Fund is an organization based in Brazil which works to protect local species threatened by population decline such as the majestic Jaguar.
+The Jaguar Conservation Fund is based in Brazil that works to protect local species threatened by population decline, such as the majestic Jaguar.

 Panthera is an American-based organization.
-Their main focus is to conserve the world’s largest wild cats including the Jaguar by supporting research and education programs in different countries.
+Their main focus is to conserve the world’s largest wild cats by supporting research and education programs in different countries.